 - Familiarity with the territory.

-An existing injury or old injury can impact how well a wolf or German Shepherd performs if they go head-to-head.
+An existing or old injury can impact how well a wolf or German Shepherd performs if they go head-to-head.
 For example, a wolf previously caught in a trap may have a break or an open wound that has not yet healed.
-Having any leg injury puts the wolf at a disadvantage by throwing off its balance, causing pain, and limiting the force with which it can fight back.
+Any leg injury puts the wolf at a disadvantage by throwing off its balance, causing pain, and limiting the force with which it can fight back.

 Age is another consideration when two animals go head-to-head.
 For example, if a young, orphaned wolf pup gets cornered by a full-sized German Shepherd, the Shepherd has a good chance of coming out on top.